Technopig100/adk-linux-stable/README.md

-## ADK-Linux Iso builder
+## ADK-Linux-Stable Iso builder

-Adk-linux is a Arch-Linux based ISO created by Technopig a student of Erik Dubois.
+Adk-linux-Stable is a Arch-Linux based ISO created by Technopig a student of Erik Dubois.

 ## License